 Copying the lesson link

 To copy the lesson link you would normally open the lesson and copy (ctrl-c) the hyperlink.
 However, MyMahi has made it even easier by providing a "Copy link" button on each lesson.

 To make it even easier for you to find and use lessons, you can favourite (star) a lesson which adds it to the favourites section at the top of the lessons page.
 Once done with the lesson, just click on the favourite (star) again.

 You can mark lessons as taught which fades them allowing you to easily see which lessons you have already used with your mentor group.

 School-wide Mentoring Programmes

-Most schools provide a specific time during a week where teachers and other adults are given to mentor their student group.
-These groups are given various names including Ako Groups, Tutor Groups, Whanau Groups, Mentor Groups, Form Groups etc.
+Many schools allocate a specific time during the week when teachers and other adults are given to mentor their student group.
+These groups are given various names including Ako Groups, Tutor Groups, Whanau Groups, Mentor Groups, Form Groups, Home Groups, etc.